 Discourage dodgy buyers by adding a requirement that you'll only accept bids from buyers with a certain feedback score.
-To do this, in My eBay, under the Account, click the Site Preferences link.
-In the Selling Preferences section, scroll to Buyer requirements.
+To do this, in My eBay, under Account, click the Site Preferences link.
+In the Selling Preferences section, scroll to Buyer Requirements.

 Be prepared to refund